pixel-tree/cloudy-logic/README.md

 ### Installation

-Developed and tested using Python 3.6 and Node v13.
+Developed using Python 3.6 and Node v13.

-Clone repository (if you have git installed -- otherwise download):
+Clone (or download) repository:

 ```
 git clone https://github.com/pixel-tree/cloudy-logic.git
 ```

-Create and activate virtualenv (or alternatively use whatever you use):
+Create and activate virtualenv (alternatively use whatever you use):

 ```
 cd cloudy-logic